Support Desk

 • Sell 2 ETH on Kraken

 If only the Kraken trades are imported, your ETH balance will show -2 ETH.
+After importing the Poloniex trades, the balance corrects to 8 ETH.

 Solution: